joefaith/targeted-projection-pursuit/README.md

 Here are four binary classification problems (stars and circles), with the performance of four classifiers shown: the examples where the classifications are correctly inferred are solid, the incorrect examples are unfilled.
 We would do something different in each of these four cases.

 - **Example A:** The classifier should be getting these right.
-Looks like a bug.
+Looks like a bug in our algorithm.
 - **Example B:** Looks like the error cases were mis-labelled.
-Better check them.
+Better check the labelling process.
 - **Example C:** These classes aren’t clearly separable.
 90% generalisation is probably the best we could get.
 Any further training could lead to overfitting.
 - **Example D:** The error cases look like outliers.
 We should detect these and flag up to a human that our confidence in the classification is low in these cases.